springbov/dndsrd5.2_markdown/README.md

 Feel free to fork it and finish it yourself if you feel so inclined.

-Since the goal is litterally just a file format change from PDF to markdown, and the original words aren't being changed, except for minor typos as I find them, I am releasing these files under the same license as wizards of the coast, Creative Commons Attribution 4.0.
+Since the goal is litterally just a file format change from PDF to markdown, and the original words aren't being changed, except for minor typos as I find them, I am labeling these files under the same license as wizards of the coast, Creative Commons Attribution 4.0.
+This is mostly just to avoid any confusion about how the license the PDF was released under works and not actually to have anyone credit me.

-I don't actually care if you attribute me, like really, I don't think changing document format in this case is even copywriteable (hashtag not a lawyer), but you definitely need to provide the attribution from wizards mentioned in the original PDF (and in 00_Legal.md of this repository).
+I don't think changing document format in this case is something I can even copywrite, but I'm not sure, I'm not a lawyer, but you definitely need to provide the attribution from wizards mentioned in the original PDF (and in 00_Legal.md of this repository).

 ## Legal Notice